jnelson621/jnelson621/README.md

 - 👋 Hi, I’m @jnelson621
 - 👀 I’m a physics PhD student at the University of New Mexico.
-My research is on AMO/Quantum Optics, specifically quantum information in photons and ultracold atoms.
-I am part of the Becerra group.

 <!---